Passive versus active.

 There are two kinds of costs: implicit and explicit.
 Explicit costs, like fees and transaction costs, are well documented.
 Here, passive undoubtedly has an edge.
 However, implicit costs are not often discussed.
 Implicit costs are unobserved reductions in performance of an index due to its construction or trading activity.

 A major implicit cost is rebalancing drag.
 Passive indexes, like the large-cap S&P 500 or the small-cap Russell 2000, must periodically rebalance.
-When they do, they select companies that, for various reasons, tend to underperform.
-This results in a -.43% annual cost to large-cap investors.16 Small-cap indexes suffer a similar effect, resulting in a -2.22% drag on performance versus a buy-and-hold portfolio according to a 2008 study.20
+When they do, they select companies that tend to underperform, resulting in a -.43% annual cost to large cap index fund investors globally.19 Small-cap indexes suffer a similar effect, resulting in a -2.22% drag on performance versus a buy-and-hold portfolio according to a 2008 study.20

-Passive indexes are capitalization-weighted: assets are owned in proportion to their value.
+Passive indexes are generally capitalization-weighted: assets are owned in proportion to their value.
 The higher the value of an asset, the more influence it has on the index.
 Therefore, passive indexes necessarily participate in bubbles that emerge in segments of the index.
-For example, the S&P 500 held a nearly 50% weight in technology stocks in 2000, and a nearly 40% weight in financials in 2008.18
+For example, the S&P 500 held a nearly 50% weight in technology stocks in 2000, and a nearly 40% weight in financials in 2008.21

 Another implicit cost paid by passive investors is index turnover cost.
 Indexes must announce changes in the stocks that make up the index before the actual effective date of that change.
 In the gap between announcement and effective date, active investors can front-run passive investors, buying and selling those stocks before the passive investors do.
 Research estimates this cost to be roughly -.24% annually for the S&P 500 and -.57% annually for the Russell 2000.22

-With sophisticated active management, we can avoid these hidden drags on performance.
+With sophisticated active management, we hope to avoid these hidden drags on performance.